sunshine055/reduce_disinformation/README.md

-This page is part of an activist effort to reduce promulgation of deadly disinformation worldwide by:

 <i>Holding Companies Accountable For Their Indirect Financing Of Deadly Disinformation</i>

+This page is a group effort by activists seeking to reduce promulgation of deadly disinformation worldwide.

 1. Intro<br>
 2. Goal Description<br>